AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 ## Engineering Inputs

-The tool is designed around practical HVAC design inputs such as:
+The tool is designed around the inputs that are normally available during HVAC design, such as:

 - room dimensions,
 - building area and volume,